thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 ## Setting up your ThoughtSpot cluster in AWS

+The examples/screenshots below are for N. California region.
+Your own region may be different.

 To set up a ThoughtSpot cluster in AWS, do the following:

 1. Navigate to the EC2 service dashboard by clicking **Services**, then select **EC2**.